-If the appeal is denied, the student may then request a face to face interview with the Director of Financial Aid and the Financial Aid Subcommittee.
-The decision of the Financial Aid Subcommittee is final.
+If the appeal is denied, the student may then request a face-to-face interview with the Director of Financial Aid.
+The decision of the Financial Aid Director is final.
 Students are limited to one appeal per academic year.

-Students attempting to regain financial aid eligibility remain ineligible for financial aid assistance until the appeal process is completed and a definite decision has been made.
+Student attempting to regain financial aid eligibility remain ineligible for financial aid assistance until the appeal process is completed and a definite decision has been made.
 Students are informed of their responsibility to pay tuition, fees and book expenses until that time.